 Why reinvent the wheel every time, this flat-pack delivery solution is that future?

-We can supply volumetrically (delivering completed modular units to the site), but our preferred flat-pack assembly route has many advantages.
-Being the only flat-pack post-tensioned 3D building system in the world, once assembled it is stronger than its equivalent volumetric offsite structures.
+Being the only flat-pack post-tensioned 3D building system in the world, once assembled from a kit-of-parts it is stronger than its equivalent offsite structures.
 The walls, floors, ceiling and roof assembly are transformed into a robust 3D integrated structure when the panels are all locked together using one simple hand tool.

 - Versatile range of design styles and size produced from standardized components.